The Way of Kings: Part Five

 Jasnah starts to instruct Shallan in Soulcasting and shares her research into the Parshendi.
 Jasnah and later Shallan believe that the Parshendi have laid waste to humanity in the past, creating the myth of the Voidbringers.
 Jasnah also reveals the existence of the Ghostbloods, a secret organization searching for the same answers she is, but for different reasons.
 Kabsal was a member of the Ghostbloods, and Shallan realizes that her father was as well.

 In the Shattered Plains, Dalinar appoints Kaladin and the men of Bridge Four to serve him, his family, and the king as bodyguards and appoints Kaladin the captain of the guard.
 Dalinar resolves further to found anew the Knights Radiant and prepare humanity for a destruction he believes is coming.

 Upon arriving at Kharbranth to finish his mission, Szeth learned that Taravangian, the seemingly infirm and rather simple king of Kharbranth, is actually the one who hired him.
 Taravangian revealed he deliberately added his name to the list to hide suspicion if Szeth was captured.
 In addition to his schemes on ruling Roshar, Taravangian escorts Szeth to his secret hospital, which uses it as a front for recording "death rattles": small glimpses of the future that sometimes occur as a person dies.

 Epilogue

-In Kholinar, Hoid waits for an event to happen, when suddenly, a dark-eyed Shardbearer breaks through Kholinar's gates, stunning the guards.
+In Kholinar, Hoid talks to the guards about the importances of timing, while waiting for an event to happen, when suddenly, a dark-eyed Shardbearer breaks through Kholinar's gates, stunning the guards.
 The Shardbearer identifies himself as the Herald Taln, who was left behind.
 He announces that the Everstorm is coming before collapsing on the ground.
-Having witnessed this event, Hoid worries that the warning has come too late.
+Having witnessed this event, Hoid proclaims that the warning has come too late.